Deborah is a writer, healer, and teacher. Her goal is to help people live their best lives every day by sharing her joy and love of life.

 Whether a man realizes it or not, fathers play an important role in the development of their children, and their daughters.

 According to recent studies, well-fathered children are more emotionally intelligent and socially successful as adults.
 Being a good father doesn't only mean being there physically, but also providing emotional, intellectual, and social support.
-A good father validates his children, and shows them their value, not only to him and the family, but to society.
+A good father validates his children and shows them their value, not only to him and the family but to society.
+A good father teaches his children to contribute to their family and community.
+He demonstrates leadership, responsibility, and accountability.
+He teaches his children that they may choose whatever path they like, but that they cannot choose the consequences for their actions.
+A good father considers the impact his actions make and he teaches his children to do the same.

-The following information was compiled by the Gottman Group, and demonstrates tangible ways a man can be a good father for his children.
+The following information was compiled by the Gottman Group and demonstrates tangible ways a man can be a good father to his children.

 How to Be a Good Dad